dvingerh/PyInstaLive/README.md

 #### Notes
-- You can find a list of available commands [here](https://github.com/notcammy/PyInstaLive/blob/master/COMMANDS.md) or by running `pyinstalive -h`.
+- You can find a list of available commands and an explanation of the configuration file [here](https://github.com/notcammy/PyInstaLive/blob/master/MOREHELP.md).
+You can also run `pyinstalive -h` to view all available commands.

 - The `username` and `password` parameters are not required when you have specified these in the configuration file.